dgroomes/kafka-playground/streams-zip-codes/README.md

 the IDE because SQL is a dynamic language, but you would instead get runtime errors when you go to execute the SQL expression.
 So, this boils down to the classic trade-off between strongly typed and dynamically typed languages.

 Still, is there a better way?
-Wht is the idiomatic way to write code using the Kafka Streams DSL?
+Why is the idiomatic way to write code using the Kafka Streams DSL?
 Is it better to decompose the expression into multiple statements, and assign each statement to a local variable?
 This way you can see, at-a-glance, how the types flow from start to finish.
 Better yet, you can declare the types of the local variables to as a way to "declare your intent" for the types you want even before you have figured out and learned the exact Kafka Streams DSL code to write